Leadership Was Never Meant To Be Sustained In Isolation

 As I reflect on this year’s National Convening, I keep returning to the honesty and trust that filled the rooms.
 It was designed to be a time and space where leaders could set down performative pressures and speak openly about what matters most in the ebbs and flows of leadership.

 We heard from leaders navigating extraordinary pressure while trying to remain rooted in their values and accountable to the communities they serve.
 We also heard something equally important: a willingness to stay in conversation with one another through that complexity instead of retreating from it.
+Members described leaving with a renewed sense of purpose, new partnerships forming in real time, and a feeling that is harder to name but unmistakable: the relief not to carry the work alone.

 Ten years ago, EdLoC was built on the belief that leaders of color needed more than networking opportunities.
 EdLoC was intentionally designed as a multiracial, cross-sector Network where leaders could build relationships strong enough to support long-term alignment, partnership, and collective impact.
 We needed relationships strong enough to hold hard truths, challenge one another, and problem-solve.
+Conversations about sustainability, uncertainty, and the future of organizations are no longer hidden conversations.
+Throughout the week, leaders chose to engage those realities openly.

 Across the Convening, we heard leaders speak candidly about the pressure to merge, to scale, and to shut down, and about the challenge of navigating increasingly difficult political and financial realities while still protecting the integrity of their work and the well-being of their communities.
 Across the country, communities and young people of color are facing escalating harm, and many leaders are carrying the weight of responding to that reality while trying to remain rooted in their values and accountable to the people they serve.
 Those conversations forced us to ask an important question: who and what must we become to meet this moment?